Italy: The Dolomites

 • Admire the colossal pinnacles of the Tre Cime di Lavaredo trail, one of the most iconic landmarks of the UNESCO-preserved Dolomites.

-• Experience authentic South Tyrolean hospitality and traditional Ladin culture and personalized attention from the Cristofolini family, owners of this truly unique historic hotel in the heart of the Dolomites.
+• Experience authentic South Tyrolean hospitality and traditional Ladin culture and personalized attention from the Cristofolini family, owners of a truly unique historic hotel in the heart of the Dolomites.

 • Follow a path of gradual switchbacks carpeted with junipers to Limo Pass, where Lake Limo sits within a natural amphitheater, surrounded by wind-carved karst formations.